What is Menveo?

 What other drugs will affect Menveo?

-Before receiving Menveo, tell your doctor about all other vaccines you have recently received, especially:
+Tell your doctor about all other vaccines you recently received, especially:

 a diphtheria, tetanus, and pertussis vaccine (such as Daptacel); or